PulkitRawat/Resume_qa/README.md

 # Resume QnA

 ## Overview
 Resume QnA is a Retrieval-Augmented Generation (RAG) model designed to extract relevant information from resumes uploaded as PDFs or images.
-The system utilizes fine-tuned BERT transformer-based embeddings to find the closest sentences to a given question and generate a concise response.
+The system utilizes fine-tuned BERT transformer-based embeddings to generate embedding for both question and extracted text, the extracted text embedding are saved in chromaDB which help in finding the closest sentences to a given question and generate a concise response.
 Fine-tuning has been performed on a resume-specific dataset to enhance answer accuracy.
 The application is deployed using Flask, providing a simple web interface for users to upload documents and ask questions.

 ## Features
 - Supports both scanned and unscanned PDFs.